 Clock management may be an essential strategy when it comes to winning the big game.
 But you don’t have to manage the clock to receive high-quality emergency sports injury care.
-HCA Midwest Health has 10 ERs conveniently located throughout Kansas City with the shortest wait times in the KC area.
+HCA Midwest Health has 11 Kansas City ERs conveniently located throughout the area with the shortest wait times in the region.
 Our wait times are even consistently faster than the national average.

 And with 8 urgent care locations throughout the region, you can always get the care you need – quickly.